JoeSz/Exopite-Simple-Options-Framework/README.md

 - License: GNU General Public License v3 or later
 - License URI: http://www.gnu.org/licenses/gpl-3.0.html

-### NOTE
+> ### NOTE
+>

-The Framework still in development stage.
+> The Framework still in development stage. <br />

-Documentation is still in-progress.
+> Documentation is still in-progress.
+>

-The Framework based on some CodeStar Framework, MetaBox.io code and design.
+> The Framework based on some CodeStar Framework, MetaBox.io code and design.
 The fields configs desgin also based on CodeStar Framework.
 I created this framework for plugins and metaboxes.
 Not for Themes.
 For Themes I recommend CodeStar Framework.

 ### DESCRIPTION